MajorBarnulf/epitls-pi/README.md

 SUBCOMMANDS:
-    check    Checks a source file for conformance with piscine limitations help     Print this message or the help of the given subcommand(s) run      Runs a file
+    check    Checks a source file for conformance with piscine limitations help     Print this message or the help of the given subcommand(s) init
-    test     Runs tests contained within a particular test file or watch    Watches changes to source files and re run them
+    run      Runs a set of files or the default target test     Runs tests contained within a particular test file or the default test file watch    Watches changes to the project included files and runs a command on changes
 ```